rmagatti/tracing-stackdriver/OPENTELEMETRY_0.30_MIGRATION.md

 - `(Missing span ID xyz123)` where `xyz123` is from an upstream service
 - This happens when your service receives requests with trace context from other services
 - The parent span isn't exported by your service, so Cloud Trace can't display it
-- Your service's spans will still appear correctly in the trace hierarchy
+- Your service's spans (including local middleware) will still appear correctly in the trace hierarchy
+- Local spans like `/new-media-added` (Poem middleware) WILL have span IDs
+- Only the cross-service boundary span will show as missing

 **Actual problem (needs fixing):**
 - Your own service's spans showing as missing